GCidon/Steam-Games-Users-Analysis/README.md

 + N is the number of worker nodes
 + M is the number of cores per worker node
 + "argument" is only included for the execution of codes that need an argument, such as GameRecommendation.py, which needs a game as an argument in order to operate correctly.

+### Python scripts

+Some scripts were made just for graphic images generation, such as the file from the folder "Fechas".
+To run this code, you will only need to have the Python Packages needed to generate that kind of data, eg. MatPlotLib, Numpy or Pandas.

+Running that code, the program will only show you the bar graphics, but if you uncomment the last line (just by erasing the "#"), it will save it as a PNG in the same folder you run it.